raspberrypilearning/comic-character/en/step_1.md

 ## Introduction

-In this project, you will combine JavaScript, HTML and CSS, to create a website where users can design their superhero character.
+In this project, you will combine JavaScript, HTML and CSS, to create a website where users can design their own superhero character.

 The website also features light and dark modes and includes a captcha for exclusive content access.